FIRE CAPTAIN RYAN J. MITCHELL'S FIRST RESPONDER

 CHAPLAIN #84, CAL FIRE Chaplain Assoc.
 (CFCA)

-William Mitchell, Father of Fire Captain Ryan Mitchell has been a California state licensed General Contractor for 30 years.
-Along with His wife Leslie running their contracting business, William also participated in Men’s ministry leadership at the Rock Church where he was the Ironmen Ministry Coordinator from 2009 to 2014.
-William was licensed as a minister in 2018 with East Valley Christian Fellowship and currently serves as an outreach Pastor.
+William Mitchell, father of Fire Captain Ryan Mitchell, has been a California-licensed General Contractor for over 30 years, managing a successful business with his wife, Leslie.
+He served as the Ironmen Ministry Coordinator at the Rock Church from 2009 to 2014 and was licensed as a minister in 2018 with East Valley Christian Fellowship, where he now serves as an Outreach Pastor.

 Captain Dan Willis, LMPD, Retired